1. Verify that the bar code scanner is connected to your computer via USB.

-In a Windows OS Environment you will only see the bar code scanner in the Device Manager.
+In a Windows OS Environment, you will see the bar code scanner in the Device Manager.

-Make sure that the Bar Code Scanner Port is set to “Keyboard Emulation” and Scanner Model “Generic Scanner” .
+Make sure that the Bar Code Scanner Port is set to “Keyboard Emulation” and the Scanner Model is set as “Generic Scanner.”

-Artisan can also be set up to look up customers by ID’s and reward cards you may issue.
+Note: Artisan can also look up customers by IDs and reward cards.

-The “Any Scan With Exactly” should be checked and you will need the number of characters (that aren’t duplicated on all rewards cards [this would be the Starting with Prefix(ex)].
-For example if you have rewards cards that all start with 9000000 and then have 8 characters after that differ you would have Exactly “8” digits and starting with Prefix (es) “9000000”.
+Make sure “Any Scan With Exactly” is checked.
+You will need the number of characters (that aren’t duplicated on all rewards cards [this would be the Starting with Prefix(ex)].
+For example, if you have rewards cards that all start with 9000000 and then have 8 characters after that, you would have exactly “8” digits, starting with Prefix (es) “9000000.”

-These rewards numbers would then be entered into the customer record on the License and ID’s tab.
+These rewards numbers should then be entered into the customer record on the License and IDs tab.

 UPC Codes, world-unique codes assigned by the manufacturer, are 12 digits codes with three parts.
-The system digit, the middle digits, and the last check digit with a couple of exceptions.
+They’re comprised of the system digit, the middle digits, and the last check digit with a couple of exceptions.
 The settings defined in Artisan need to match the format of the UPC codes.
-There are cases where the check digit isn’t transmitted so only 11 digits are scanned, which may differ from your Artisan settings resulting in a bar code not matching.
-In this case, Reprogram your scanner by scanning special bar codes provided by the manufacturer.
+There are cases where the check digit isn’t transmitted, so only 11 digits are scanned, which may differ from your Artisan settings (resulting in a bar code not matching).
+In this case, reprogram your scanner by scanning the special bar codes provided by the manufacturer.

 For more information on UPC Codes, visit https://certek.com/kb4/importing-upc-codes/